FAIR data: Acceptance and implementation

 Other international organisations active in the research data ecosystem, such as CODATA or Research Data Alliance (RDA) also support FAIR implementations by their communities.
 FAIR principles implementation assessment is being explored by FAIR Data Maturity Model Working Group of RDA, CODATA's strategic Decadal Programme "Data for Planet: Making data work for cross-domain challenges" mentions FAIR data principles as a fundamental enabler of data driven science.
 The Association of European Research Libraries recommends the use of FAIR principles.

+The European Commission's European Strategy for Data identifies FAIR principles as a key means to accomplish a more harmonised description and overview of datasets and to foster data interoperability.
+All recipients of Horizon Europe funding are required to abide by guidelines on open data; specifically, all data produced in this framework must be FAIR by default.